yaw277/slire/docs/DESIGN.md

 The sandwich method works well for many scenarios, but has limitations:

-- **Interactive workflows**: When business logic decisions determine what additional data to fetch
+- **Interactive workflows**: When business logic decisions determine what additional data to fetch, a single upfront read can either over-fetch for the “happy path” or under-fetch for rarer branches, leading to awkward conditional logic.
-- **Large datasets**: Reading everything upfront may cause memory or performance issues
+- **Large datasets**: Reading everything upfront may cause memory or performance issues; prefer paging, streaming, or breaking the operation into multiple smaller sandwiches.
-- **Streaming processing**: When data arrives incrementally and must be processed as it comes
+- **Streaming processing**: When data arrives incrementally and must be processed as it comes, “read everything, then process” is impossible; you can still keep local read–process–write invariants for each chunk.
-- **Complex state machines**: Where reads and writes are heavily interleaved based on intermediate states
+- **Complex state machines**: Where reads and writes are heavily interleaved based on intermediate states, treat each state transition as its own small sandwich where possible, and accept that some logic will necessarily mix data access and decision-making.

-For such cases, consider breaking the workflow into smaller sandwich operations, or accept some interleaving of data access and business logic while keeping it minimal and well-structured.
+In practice, many systems compose multiple smaller sandwich-style steps into a larger workflow instead of forcing every end-to-end process into a single read–process–write block.
+This keeps each step testable while letting you tune where data is fetched based on performance and correctness needs.

-**As a universal advice, avoid passing data access dependencies down the call chain**: When business logic becomes complex and spans multiple functions, resist the temptation to pass repository instances or data access functions to deeper levels of your call stack, otherwise several problems arise:
+**As general advice, avoid passing data access dependencies down the call chain**: When business logic becomes complex and spans multiple functions, resist the temptation to pass repository instances or data access functions to deeper levels of your call stack, otherwise several problems arise:

 - it becomes difficult to distinguish between pure business logic and data access concerns
 - functions that should be testable with simple data become dependent on database mocks